migueteado/turbo-octo-lamp/README.md

 ### Why is the config hardcoded instead of in an .env file?

-The variables we are using for this project are not considered senditive information since everyone can access them with GitHub and including and .env file saved in the repo is a bad practice.
+The variables we are using for this project are not considered sensitive information since everyone can access them with GitHub, and including and .env file saved in the repo is a bad practice.

 ### Why are you not using credentials to connect with the GitHub API?